orbs-network/website/content/ton-gateway/cards/high-redundancy/text.md

 layout: partials/shared/Text
 ---

-Dozens of permissionless validators of the Orbs Network staked with $100 million.
-Your access to TON does not depend on a single centralized business.
+Operated by the dozens of independent validators of the Orbs Network that are running in mainnet since 2019 with virtually no downtime.